BZoennchen/supercollider-book/_sources/chapters/preamble/lost-futures.md

 The stark disparity between the newest consumer gadget and people begging for food elicits a peculiar sensation; the absurdity is glaring.
 Something is fundamentally askew.

+However, in a climate of uncertainty, populations are especially deceptive to propaganda and I deeply fear a right-wing rise in the near future.
+Let me quote some passages from the declassified document *Proposed PP Program, Stage Two* -- a manual to "remove covertly, and without bloodshed if possible, the menace of the present communist-controlled government of Guatemala [and] to install and sustain, covertly, a pro-US government".
+I think we can easily spot these old tatics in today's propaganda.
+Note that there was never a communist-controlled government in Guatemala.

+>[Under] Political Followers [the] General Approch [is to]:
+>
+>1. create serious worry and fear about personal economic situations
+>2. create feeling that followers' political collaboration is cause of their dire economic prospects
+>3. offer choice between collaboration and misery vs. change political attutude, and prosperity
+>4. offer choice between collaboration and punishment vs. change political attitude, forgiveness, and prosperity
+>
+>[And to the masses the general approach is] principally emotional, supersitious, non-rational propaganda.
+>[...] *mass propaganda* plays on the *sub-conscious*.
+>
+>Mass propaganda deals with principally non-political subjects, such as weather, harvests, natural phenomena, omens, customs, etc.
+>It attempts to disrupt people's sense of what is established and certain; it attempts to make the world look shadowy, unsure and foreboding.
+>It may make a sharp, direct attack; it may deal in veiled allusions; it may be **deliberately self-contradictory**; it may be outlandish.
+>Mass propaganda must be most closely geared to the moment, to the moods, habits, topics of public interest and customs prevailing at the time it is put out.
+>**Rumor** plays a major part in mass propaganda.

+With today's technology, widespread propaganda is not only feasible, but it can also be individualized and massively targeted.
+As this openly accessible document demonstrates, the problem isn't a lack of information, but rather an excess of it.
+The purpose of propaganda isn't to make people believe it.
+Its aim is to foster cynicism to the point where we no longer know what to believe, leading us to the assumption that nothing is true, no facts are dependable, and the world is merely a battlefield of partisan ideologies.
+In such a world, truth gives way to success as the value to be pursued.
+The focus shifts to achieving victory, regardless of the cost.
+I believe Hannah Arendt was right about this.

+>The aim of totalitarian education has never been to instill convictions but to destroy the capacity to form any. -- Hannah Ardendt

+Combating propaganda becomes challenging because an influx of information often fuels it.
+Regardless, I don't have a precise solution, only a call for awareness and, perhaps, the enlistment of our bombarded minds.

 Does exploitation of one another stand as the sole means of constructing and maintaining a society worth living in?
 Is competition and fear the only path to productivity?
 Perhaps, if we retain the hierarchical structure of our society.